microsoft/PlanetaryComputerDataCatalog/etl/README.md

    pip install -r requirements.txt
    ```

-2. Run `./process_notebooks.sh`
+2. Run `./process_codefiles.sh`
-3. Check the `metadata/notebooks` directory for the output HTML files
+3. Check the `processing/` directory for the output HTML files

-## Adding/Removeing notebooks
+## Adding/Removing codefiles

-Each line in `notebook_urls.txt` decscribes a notebook to download and
+Each line in `codefiles_urls.txt` decscribes a .ipynb or .md to download and
 convert.
 Filenames are preserved after conversion (`[name].ipynb -->
 [name].html`).
-To render notebooks in specific parts of the Data Catalog
+To render content in specific parts of the Data Catalog
-application, you will typically need to edit the `config/site.yml` file and
+application, you will need to edit the `config/site.yml` file at the
 section relevant to your data.

 ## Notebook HTML files at build-time

 When building the application code, the Webpack configuration instructs all
-HTML files in the `metadata/notebooks` directory to be copied to the
+HTML files in the `etl/processing` directory to be copied to the
 `static/metadata` directory in the build directory.
 As a result, they are
 included in the assets package (though not bundled, since they are not
 directly imported in code).
 They are typically loaded into the application